andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 You need to work with others to find it

 ---
+## Ownership
+Team collectively owns the model.
+Everyone has some important insight and perspective to add to the model.
+Collective ownership stimulates collective responsibility in implementation.

+---

 ## Find the Bounded Contexts

 Event Storming is good for this,
 But Conway's Law is also a good bet

+---

+## AS-IS <-> TO-BE vicious circle

+Obtain knowledge of the domain from the As-Is state.
+Model the To-Be state.
+Domain changes more slowly than the system that we are building.
+Beware the legacy systems - they don't exactly reflect the domain knowledge.

 ---